superfaceai/station/README.md

 <img src="https://github.com/superfaceai/station/blob/main/.github/docs/LogoGreen.png" alt="superface logo" width="150" height="150">

-Where capabilities are born.
-In this repository we build curated capabilities.
-Examples in this repository are ideal staring point for writing your own capability.
+Where use-cases are born.
+In this repository we build curated use-cases.
+Examples in this repository are ideal staring point for writing your own.

 ## Table of Contents